YouTransfer/YouTransfer/README.md

 Created to be installed behind the firewall on private servers, YouTransfer aims to empower organisations and individuals that wish to combine ease-to-use file transfer tooling with security and control.

+## Demo

+You can see a live demo of YouTransfer on http://demo.youtransfer.io
+The demo is [somewhat limited](https://github.com/remie/YouTransfer/wiki/Demo) so it is recommended to run it locally (see quick start section below).

 ## Documentation

 ### Quick Start using Docker